zliu41/CIPs/CIP-plutus-modules/README.md

 indices in the global module environment, necessitating a traversal of the script code to prepare it for execution.

-Because this variation adds an additional parameter to every computation in the `CekM` monad, it affects the cost of every operation in the CEK machine.
-If this variation is chosen, it will be necessary to recalibrate the costs of every UPLC operation.
+Because this variation adds an additional parameter to the CEK mcahine, and to each tail-called function implementing its steps, then it might affect the cost of every operation in the CEK machine (although this effect is small and may be zero).
+If this variation is chosen, it might be advisable to recalibrate the costs of UPLC operations.

 ##### Subvariation: Unboxed modules